lkolodziejek/AmazonSagemakerWorkshop/Lab 1/README.md

 1. File → New Terminal

-2. Using termin, download and install xgboost

-conda install -c conda-forge xgboost pip install xgboost

-3. Then clone the git repo using below command:
+2. Then clone the git repo using below command:

 `git clone https://github.com/lkolodziejek/AmazonSagemakerWorkshop.git`

-4. After completion of step 2 you will have “_AmazonSagemakerWorkshop_” folder created in “_left panel_” of the studio:
+3. After completion of step 2 you will have “_AmazonSagemakerWorkshop_” folder created in “_left panel_” of the studio: